Eastwood International School Beirut: Academic programs

 The early years classes follow the PYP and Reggio Emilia approach to education.

 EIS (formally known as Eastwood College) led Lebanese schools in integrating technology throughout its educational environment, in many aspects of the curriculum replacing physical books with interactive books on tablets.

 Campus Facilities

 Eastwood International School campus is situated on the hills overlooking Beirut.
 The campus consists of 3 buildings which house the Early Years and Elementary (both English and French sections), Middle School, and High school classes respectively.

-Facilities include an auditorium, a science lab, and ICT lab and a library.
-A guidance counselor is available every day.